umutdinceryananer/FX-Risk-Calculator/README.md

 - `DATABASE_URL`, `SECRET_KEY`, `SCHEDULER_TIMEZONE`, and other variables are
   documented in `.env.example`.
 - Optional dependency `python-dotenv` auto-loads `.env` when present.
+- Database migrations are managed with Alembic.
+Ensure Alembic is installed and run `alembic upgrade head` to apply the latest schema.

 ## Endpoints
 - `GET /health` returns general service health information.